bvaledev/hmi-bitcoin-bot-next-react-typescript/README.md

 > ## Advise

-Use it with you own risk, i'm not responsablized for lose or profit of values.
+Use it with you own risk, I'm not responsible for losing or profiting of values.
 Keep your key secure.

 > ## Info